yennanliu/CS_basics/doc/cheatsheet/sliding_window.md

 while (right < s.size()) {
     window.add(s[right]);
     right++;
-    // NOTE : must of the trick is dealing with "valid" conditions
+    // NOTE : most of the sliding windonw trick
+    // is dealing with "valid" conditions
     // and how to cache some conditions for verfication while (valid) {
         window.remove(s[left]);
         left++;